sheldonucr/ThermalGCN/README.md

 - Obtain dataset:

-  python run.py to run hotspot and generate data which is store into "./data/".
+  python run.py to run hotspot and generate dataset which is stored into "./dataset/data".

   python data_preprocess.py to normalize the data.